intellistream/SAGE/installation/README.md

 ---

+## 2. Install the dep

+Once the Docker container is running, use the `env_setup/install_dep.sh` script inside the container to set up the `SAGE` Conda environment with all required dependencies.

-## 2. Setting up the Conda Environment in the Docker Container
+## 3. Setting up the Conda Environment in the Docker Container

-Once the Docker container is running, use the `auto_env_setup.sh` script inside the container to set up the `SAGE` Conda environment with all required dependencies.
+Once the Docker container is running, use the `env_setup/auto_env_setup.sh` script inside the container to set up the `SAGE` Conda environment with all required dependencies.

-### 2.1 Running `auto_env_setup.sh`
+### 3.1 Running `auto_env_setup.sh`

 1. **Run the Setup Script**:
    Inside the container, run the setup script.
 Ensure you update the GitHub `username` and `token` for cloning the `CANDY` repository: